 As you are probably hoping, all of that money is not simply for the thrill of the race and the availability of some characters, there is also a goodie bag for each runner.
-These gifts include a Champion short sleeve tech shirt, a mesh bag, a newly designed finisher medal, a one year subscription to Redbook, an iGiftbag, a personalized bib (if you registered prior to December 1, 2013), and on-course and post-race refreshments.
+These gifts include a Champion short sleeve tech shirt, a mesh bag, a newly designed finisher medal, a one year subscription to Redbook, an iGiftbag, a personalized bib, and on-course and post-race refreshments.
 Running as part of a 2 person team adds a commemorative sash and a team photo to the above haul.

 Disney Princess Enchanted 10k

 February 2014 marked a brand new runDisney event: the Disney Enchanted 10k.
 It returns in 2015 and will be held on Saturday, the day before the Half Marthon and the 6.2 mile course led runners through Epcot and the Epcot Resort area.
 Like the Half Marathon, the 10k featured characters and on-course entertainment.

 Much like the Princess Half Marathon, participation comes at a price.
 In 2015 for the 10k, registration no later than September 1, 2014 cost $105 per runner, between September 2 and October 21, 2014 was $120, and October 22 and after would run you $135.
 The extra goodies for the Enchanted 10k are also the same as the Princess Half Marathon, although the finisher medal is different.

 If you read the above and thought that a half marathon sounded too darn easy, the brand new Glass Slipper challenge might be more to your liking.
 This combines both of the above races into a 19.3 mile, two day joy of jogging.